PasscodesApp/Passcodes/README.md

 3. Install the apk and you are ready to use the app.

-It was most shortest and sweetest description (I have ever crafted), For more detailed description, Vist the file [docs/installing.md](docs/installing.md)
+It was most shortest and sweetest description (I have ever crafted), For more detailed description, Vist the file [installing.md](https://github.com/PasscodesApp/Passcodes-Docs/blob/main/user-docs/installing.md) in `PasscodesApp/Passcodes-Docs`.

 ## Building The App